How to decide how many birds to reserve.

 Second: What will the extra birds be stored in?
 If you only have your home refrigerator/freezer then that will be a limiting factor.

 Kitchen refrigerator/freezers are awful, long term storage devices.
 In addition, that extra refrigerator you a have in the garage is also a poor option for long term storage.
-You must have a chest-type freezer to take advantage of our seasonal offerings.
+You must have a chest-type freezer for long-term storage and to take advantage of our seasonal offerings.
 Click here for an excellent freezer buying guide.

 Remember start conservatively.
 You will better be able to determine your needs by running out, than by having extras when the next buying time arrives.